Choose another writer in this calendar:

 abroad the aircraft carrier Saipan.
 His agent, Harold Matson, had about

-The story depicted a beautiful Jewish girl, who rebels against the confining middle-class values
+The story depicted a beautiful Jewish girl from Central Park West, who rebels against the confining middle-class values

 of her family.
-Marjorie has great ambitions for herself as an actress, but she ultimately gives
+Marjorie has great ambitions for herself as a Broadway actress, but she ultimately gives

 up her illusions and marries a conventional but successful man, accepting social conformity.
 When Jack Warner acquired the rights to the bestseller, he wanted Elizabeth Taylor to play the lead.